geopand/padashop/README.md

-# Back end of the eshop application made for the purpose of complete the 3rd semester Uniwa Class: Web Application Development (2024-2025)
+# Back end of the eshop application made for the purpose of completing the 3rd semester Uniwa Class: Web Application Development (2024-2025)

 ---